llvm/clangir/Dialect/ops.md

 The `coroutine` keyword is used to mark coroutine function, which requires at least one `cir.await` instruction to be used in its body.

+The `lambda` translates to a C++ `operator()` that implements a lambda, this allow callsites to make certain assumptions about the real function nature when writing analysis.
+The verifier should, but do act on this keyword yet.

 Example:

 ```mlir